How to Install OpenBSD on The Vault

 • Verify that the Vault boots and begins the installation process

-• Follow the installation prompts, in many cases the defaults are the desired response
+• Follow the installation prompts.
+Note: in most cases the defaults are the desired response.

 • Select (I) for Installation